metruzanca/metruzanca/tail-call-recursion.md

 55
 ```

-And here's a javascript version
+And here's a javascript version using an iterative approach.

 ```js
 function fibonacciIterative(n) {